GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 Your GAMSAT ® scores are what Universities will use to rank your application, and will ultimately help decide if you have a place in their Graduate Entry Medicine Course - Universities will not use your raw scores or percentile ranking.

 Previously, GAMSAT ® results are only valid for 2 years, but in November 2022, ACER announced that GAMSAT ® results will henceforth be valid for 4 years.
-For more information about what this means for your GAMSAT ® preparation and medical school application, visit our GAMSAT ® 2024 guide.
+For more information about what this means for your GAMSAT ® preparation and medical school application, visit our GAMSAT ® 2026 dates and result validity.

 How are GAMSAT Results Calculated?

-The overall GAMSAT score is a weighted average of the three section scores.
-The following weightings are given to each section in determining your overall score:
+The standard overall GAMSAT ® score is a weighted average of the three section scores:

 • Overall Score = (1 x Section I + 1 x Section II + 2 x Section III) / 4